tomhrr/fsmu/README.md

 to the underlying maildir, as well as to any other query directories that have the same message.
 This means that changes to a message's flags, as well as movement from `new` to `cur` and vice-versa, take effect on the message in those other locations.
+If the movement is such that the only change to the filename is to its maildir flags, then propagation applies that change to the original filename in the maildir and any other affected query directories, rather than using the target filename from the first movement operation.

 Whenever `cur` or `new` within the query directory is accessed, the query results are refreshed if that hasn't happened within the last 30